gioppoluca/foundry-beams/README.md

 ![token configuration](doc/tokenConfig.png)
 2. Use the new **"Beam" tab** to configure:
    - Beam enabled
-   - Color (hex)
    - Width
    - Offset from the center of the token to align the beam start with the token shape
+   - Color (hex)
+   - Style: the style of the beam: actually available laser and lightning
    - If you want to activate a region on the beam
    - Configure the associate region: mind that the region will take a name associated with the token thus if you later change the token name the region at the moment is left orphaned of the beam.

 #### WARNINGS
-Token MUST face east since the rotation of the token is used to move the beam and the rotation of 0 is the horizontal line emitting on the right: thus the token part that emit the beam has to be rotated accordingly.
+Token MUST face east since the rotation of the token is used to move the beam and the rotation of 0 is the horizontal line/axes emitting on the right: thus the token part that emit the beam has to be rotated accordingly.
 You cannot use the rotation of the token to try to align it with the beam.

 ### Make Walls Reflective